Basement Waterproofing & Foundation Repair in Saint Cloud, MN

 SettleStop IntelliBrace™ is a wall bracing system that requires no excavation.
 Steel I-beams are attached to the wall to stop the bowing and slowly straighten out the wall.
 Both SettleStop IntelliBrace™ and wall anchors are permanent solutions that require no replacements or upgrades over the years.
 If your St. Cloud home’s walls are bowing less than two inches, then carbon fiber straps are recommended.

-Concrete Lifting in St. Cloud
+Concrete Lifting Repair in Saint Cloud, MN

 The concrete around your St. Cloud home is just as important as any other part of your property.
 Without an even path to walk on, the risk of accidents and injuries are high.
 Keeping your slabs and concrete steps from settling has little to do with the concrete itself and everything to do with the soil under the structure.
 When the soil erodes, the structure can no longer be supported.